Skip to Content

 There’s a good reason for that:

 As well as having the chance to see a dingo in its natural habitat, you can also see the shipwreck of the S.S.
-Maheno, which is beached on the East Coast of the island!
-There is a wealth of things to do on Fraser Island!
+Maheno, which is beached on the east part of Fraser Island!

-If you’re wondering where to visit in Queensland, then visit Fraser Island to see the diversity of nature in Australia!
+If you’re wondering where to visit in Queensland, visit Fraser Island to see the diversity of nature in Australia!

-8. Gold Coast
+Gold Coast

 View of Gold Coast